 Having been an independent graphic designer for many years, organizing my time is generally not an issue.
 I usually do not drift out of focus during the day.
 Project deadlines help me to stay organized with my time.

 I start the day in my kitchen.
 Around 7:30, the kids are in school, and the house is quiet.
 I can look at the back yard, the activity of the birds, squirrels and occasional cats, the changing sky.
 It is a good time to sketch ideas and draw.

 Now I find myself going much more often to the Maker Space at RAFT in San Jose, where there is a Universal laser machine.
-I love working there, although it is not comparable to Tech Shop.
-I usually work there alone.
 I hope they will add more machines soon, so that it becomes possible to share ideas, processes with other makers, teachers, artists.

 I try to be on time at school at 2:15 to pick up my kids.
 Then I work at home.
 It is a good time to do some prepping for STEAM/art integrated projects for school.
 I can do that in my garage where I have all the materials I need.
 The garage is also the place where I can create larger pieces, like the installation of trash collected along the San Francisco Bay, Coastal Cleanup, which is displayed at the Santa Clara Valley Water District headquarters in San Jose.

 After dinner, I usually watch the science news on my laptop to get some inspiration from the work of scientists, new discoveries, photos and videos.
 I bookmark some pages and download images.
 It is also a good quiet time for writing emails.

 Sunnyvale Public Library, Sunnyvale, CA, March – June 2016.